8coon/automatons/README.md

 (See [02: React Binding](https://codesandbox.io/s/4r6188vp2w)
 on [codesandbox.io](https://codesandbox.io))

-*Automaton* library provides bindings to React to make possible the usage of state machines in view layer logic.
+*Automatons* library provides bindings to React to make possible the usage of state machines in view layer logic.

 You can add a state machine to any React component by applying a